moodlehq/moodle-performance-comparison/README.md

 ## Troubleshooting
-* In case of unexpected errors ou can uncomment *set -e* at the beginning of the scripts
 * You might be interested in raising the PHP memory_limit to 512MB (apache) or something like that to 'M' or bigger when comparing results.
 * You can find JMeter logs in logs/
 * You can find runs outputs in runs_outputs/ the results in runs_samples/ and the php arrays generated from them in runs/